How many Pitch Slots are available?

 If I have a Pitch Ticket and I can’t use it, can I get a refund or give it to someone else?

-No. All purchases are final.
+No. All purchases are final, nonrefundable, and non-transferable.
 But, we would appreciate knowing so someone else from the Wait List can Pitch.

 Preparing to Pitch